 5. Dealing with witnesses

 Many times, the testimony of eyewitnesses is flawed.
-Our team at Smith Blythe has also seen many cases in which testimonies have been influenced by others – particularly when children are involved.
+Our team at Smith Lehman has also seen many cases in which testimonies have been influenced by others – particularly when children are involved.

 A good attorney would help you find holes in the prosecution’s case and go through your own contacts for witnesses who may help your case.
 You’ll need to collect all relevant contact information and present it to your attorney.

 What Are The Charges For Sex With A Minor Allegations In Michigan?

 It’s also important to be aware of the penalties you could be facing if found guilty.